 This is why the friday-saturday compression: when two days carry the weight of seven belongs in a clinical conversation about the travel-heavy consultant’s marriage rather than in a productivity article.
 Strategy can help Nadia choose the next move inside the friday-saturday compression: when two days carry the weight of seven, but strategy alone cannot metabolize the nervous-system learning created by this particular article pattern.
 For section 5 of this the travel-heavy consultant’s marriage discussion, a wider frame appears in CS11 two-body problem and CS14 perimenopause consulting.

-“The most notable fact our culture imprints on women is the sense of our limits.
+“The most notable fact that culture imprints on women is the sense of our limits.
 The most important thing one woman can do for another is to illuminate and expand her sense of actual possibilities.”

 Adrienne Rich, Of Woman Born: Motherhood as Experience and Institution